 My Mother’s Famous Linzertorte Recipe

 When I turned 21, my mother Ruth Schachter (nee Nisse) sent me a file of her favourite recipes that she had carefully typed out on her manual typewriter.
 I treasure and still have this lovely collection.
 In it, there were three versions of this wonderful European dessert: a nut crusted, lattice-topped tart filled with raspberry jam.
 I eventually combined all three recipes and came up with one that even my mother admits is tops.
-My daughter Ruthie made this for a high school event – to rave reviews.
-Serve in small wedges – this is rich and a little goes a long way – with a spoonful of vanilla ice cream, thickened yogurt or whipped cream.
+Both my daughters bake this – to rave reviews.
+Serve in narrow wedges – this is rich and a little goes a long way – with a spoonful of vanilla ice cream, thickened yogurt or whipped cream.
 It is a winner!
+Note: Check near the end of the baking time for doneness; it will depend on your pan, the oven etc. The crust should be a burnished brown – not too light, not too dark.

 1 ¼ cups (6 oz/175 g) whole unblanched almonds, skins on